frostming/pipfile-requirements/README.md

 usage: pipfile2req [-h] [-p PROJECT] [--hashes] [-d] [file]

 positional arguments:
-  file                  The file path to covert, support both Pipfile and
+  file                  The file path to convert, support both Pipfile and
                         Pipfile.lock.
 If it isn't given, will try Pipfile.lock first then Pipfile.